snoop31/cordova-accessibility-plugin/README.md

-# ionic-accessibility-plugin
+# cordova-accessibility-plugin
-A custom accessibility plugin for Ionic 3
+A custom accessibility plugin for Cordova